 Tip #1: The Sky is a Softbox with Cloudy Day Portrait Photography

 Photographers spend an enormous amount of money on lighting and lighting modifiers.
 One of the most popular lighting modifiers on the market is a soft box, which diffuses & softens the light passing through it.
 Clouds, which essentially act like giant soft boxes in the sky, diffuse sunlight on a grand scale, often resulting in flat lighting.
 While some photographers fear flat lighting, it has a time and place, and portraiture calls on it often.

 For closeup portraits, flat light reduces the appearance of lines, blemishes, and imperfections in the skin to create a more flattering look.
 Go ahead and place your subject in a bright, open area.
 The clouds should provide enough cover to keep your subject from squinting while you direct your subject into a pose and cue whatever expression you’re after.

 Tip #2: Create Directional Light With Overcast Skies

 Flat lighting is not your only option when in cloudy day photography.
 If you want to add shadows for dimension, you can easily create directional light using one of two methods to either add or subtract light.

 To add light, use the white or silver side of a 5-in-1 reflector and position it at a 45-degree angle in relation to the camera and the subject.
 It helps to have an assistant so that he/she can hold the reflector.
 You can also use flash to add directional light.

-To subtract light (see the image above), place the subject next to a dark object (building, tree, or the black side of your 5-in-1 reflector) and position your subject so that the dark object reduces the light reflecting on one side of your subject’s face.
+To subtract light (see the image below), place the subject next to a dark object (building, tree, or the black side of your 5-in-1 reflector) and position your subject so that the dark object reduces the light reflecting on one side of your subject’s face.
 A large open space will allow more light to fall on your subject, but the dark object will cut or block some of the light falling on that side.